lauracarpaciu/Work/README.md

 Having a way to serve different versions of the model can be useful for easy roll back (blue green deployment) or if you want to gradually switch to a newer version (canary deployment).
 For TF Serving, this is done through a `model_config_file`.

+### Monitor and Maintain System

+Deploying an ML system is not the end of a project.
+Over time, its performance will degrade as gradual change or sudden shock makes the incoming data less like those that the model was trained on.
+One problem is concept drift where the relationship between the inputs and outputs change.
+Another is data drift where the input distribution changes.